codepieces/chinese-poker/Readme.md

 - West Player: 2 :spades:, 6 :diamonds:, 8 :clubs:, 10 :diamonds:, K :spades:
 - North Player: 2 :diamonds:, 6 :clubs:, 8 :hearts:, 10 :diamonds:, K :clubs:

 The suits of the highest card (K) will be compared.
-In this case West Player wins, since his suit (Spades) is higher than North Player's suit (Clubs).
+In this case West Player wins, since his suit :spades: (Spades) is higher than North Player's suit :clubs: (Clubs).
 The rankings of suits are :spades: (Spades), :hearts: (Hearts), :clubs: (Clubs), :diamonds: (Diamonds). :spades: is the highest suit and :diamonds: is the lowest suit.

 When comparing 2 sets fo Pair cards, and the pairs happen to be of the same numbers, the highest card that accompanies the pair will be compared.
 Eg: